-DOMAIN 1: Leadership for Rapid School Improvement Indicator Below Standard Developing Proficient Exemplary 1.1: Mission, Vision & Values □ Vision/Mission - No mission or vision exists, or little to no staff know the vision/mission. □ Equity - Decision making is not informed by consideration of equitable outcomes for traditionally underserved stakeholders. □ Vision/Mission - The vision and mission is vague and/or does not set an aspirational goal.
-Less than half of staff know or believe in the vision/mission. □ Values - Values are inconsistent throughout the building because of a lack of clarity, no normed values, or too many values.
-Staff do not actively model values or incorporate the values in their classrooms. □ Alignment - Improvement strategies are loosely based on the vision and mission and only used to anchor decision making some of the time.
-Staff are unclear on their role in the vision, mission and its importance. □ Equity - The school's vision and mission and decision making are occasionally informed by consideration of equitable outcomes for traditionally underserved stakeholders. □ Vision - The school has an overarching shared vision that communicates the ultimate goal.
-The vision is aspirational, focused on student achievement and the majority of the staff know and believe in the vision. □ Mission - The mission explains how the school will achieve the ultimate goal (the vision).
-The mission is aspirational, focused on student achievement and the majority of the staff know and believe in the mission. □ Values - The school has a set of 3-5 normed values that staff and students reference consistently in the building.
-Staff consistently model the values and incorporate the language of the values in the building. □ Model the Way - The principal lives the values of the school and teaches others how to model the values of the school.
-For example, if belonging is a value, the principal models this by greeting every student, staff and stakeholder when they enter the building every day. □ Alignment - Improvement strategies are aligned to the vision and mission of the school and they are used to anchor decision making the majority of the time (ie. schedules, staffing, budget).
-Staff understand their role in the vision and mission and mission and its importance. □ Equity - The school's vision and mission and decision making are consistently informed by consideration of equitable outcomes for traditionally underserved stakeholders.
-In addition to "Proficient": Vision/Mission - The community is involved in the vision and mission setting.
+DOMAIN 1: Leadership for Rapid School Improvement Indicator Not Yet Met Approaching Meeting Exceeding 1.1: Mission, Vision & Values Vision/Mission - No mission or vision exists, or little to no staff know the vision/mission.
+All Means All - Decision making is not informed by consideration of outcomes for all students Vision/Mission - The vision and mission is vague and/or does not set an aspirational goal.
+Less than half of staff know or believe in the vision/mission.
+Values - Values are inconsistent throughout the building because of a lack of clarity, no normed values, or too many values.
+Staff do not actively model values or incorporate the values in their classrooms.
+Alignment - Improvement strategies are loosely based on the vision and mission and only used to anchor decision making some of the time.
+Staff are unclear on their role in the vision, mission and its importance.
+All Means All - The school's vision and mission and decision making are occasionally informed by consideration of outcomes for all students.
+Vision - The school has an overarching shared vision that communicates the ultimate goal.
+The vision is aspirational, focused on student achievement and the majority of the staff know and believe in the vision.
+Mission - The mission explains how the school will achieve the ultimate goal (the vision).
+The mission is aspirational, focused on student achievement and the majority of the staff know and believe in the mission.
+Values - The school has a set of 3-5 normed values that staff and students reference consistently in the building.
+Staff consistently model the values and incorporate the language of the values in the building.
+Model the Way - The principal lives the values of the school through all aspects of the school and teaches others how to model the values of the school.
+For example, if belonging is a value, the principal models this by greeting every student, staff and stakeholder when they enter the building every day.
+Alignment - The vision, mission and values are reflected in the decision making and prioritizing, environment and culture.
+Improvement strategies are aligned to the vision and mission of the school and they are used to anchor decision making the majority of the time (ie. schedules, staffing, budget).
+Staff understand their role in the vision and mission and its importance.
+All Means All - The school's vision and mission and decision making are consistently informed by consideration of outcomes for all students.
+In addition to "Meeting": Vision/Mission - The community is involved in the vision and mission setting.
 All staff know and believe in the vision and mission and understand their role in the work.
 The school utilizes the vision and mission for marketing and branding.
 Values - Students and staff model the values and use the language of the values consistently.
 The values are used to hold others accountable and are shared with the community.
 Alignment - The vision and mission are used to drive every aspect of the school and are visible.
 They use it to inform daily activity.
-Equity - The school communicates the importance of equity to all stakeholders and provides resources to support diversity, equity and inclusion (DEI) work.
+All Means All - The school communicates to stakeholders the importance of providing resources to all students.